5/7/2025

 Investor Relations

-Good afternoon and thank you for joining ACV's conference call to discuss our first quarter 2025 financial results.
-With me on the call today are George Shimon, Chief Executive Officer, and Bill Zarella, Chief Financial Officer.
+Good afternoon, and thank you for joining ACB's conference call to discuss our first quarter 2025 financial results.
+With me on the call today are George Simone, Chief Executive Officer, and Bill Zarella, Chief Financial Officer.
 Before we get started, please note that today's comments include forward-looking statements, including statements regarding future financial guidance.
 These forward-looking statements are subject to risks and uncertainties and involve factors that could cause actual results to differ materially from those expressed or implied by such statements.
-A discussion of the risks and uncertainties related to our business can be found in our SEC filings and in today's press release, both of which can be found on our Investor Relations website.
+A discussion of the risks and uncertainties related to our business can be found in our SEC filings and in today's press release, both of which can be found on our investor relations website.
 During this call, we will discuss both GAAP and non-GAAP financial measures.
-A reconciliation of GAAP to non-GAAP financial measures is provided in today's earnings materials, which can also be found on our Investor Relations website.
+A reconciliation of GAAP to non-GAAP financial measures is provided in today's earnings materials, which can also be found on our investor relations website.
 And with that, let me turn the call over to George.
-Thanks,

 speaker